jakubkoje/wappalyzerpy/README.md

-# wappalyzer-pure
+# wappalyzerpy

 Pure-Python website technology detection from HTTP responses.

-`wappalyzer-pure` fingerprints technologies from headers, cookies, HTML, `<meta>` tags, and `<script src>` URLs.
+`wappalyzerpy` fingerprints technologies from headers, cookies, HTML, `<meta>` tags, and `<script src>` URLs.
 It is library-first, with a small CLI for ad hoc scans.